 - AutoGrid Pro (Lite): This entry-level package supports any arbitrarily shaped grounding system buried in a uniform soil.
 It computes the grounding system resistance and potential rise.
 This package is ideal for users not interested in computing soil potentials, touch and step voltages.
-This package also includes a graphical grounding system specification interface (SESCAD) and a conductor ampacity computation module (Ampacity) and other useful tools.
+This package includes a conductor ampacity computation module (Ampacity) and other useful tools.
 This package has the ACDER capabilities (Automatic Configuration and Dimension of Electrodes that meet a specific earth Resistance target).

 - AutoGrid Pro (Uniform Soil & Fault Current Distribution): This package includes everything found in the Uniform Soil package and adds a powerful module which computes the distribution of fault current between the grounding system and other metallic paths such as overhead ground wires, shield wires, neutral conductors, or cable sheaths and armors.

 - AutoGrid Pro (Two-Layer Horizontal Soil & Soil Resistivity): This package includes everything found in the Uniform Soil package and adds the ability to model soil structures composed of two horizontal layers.
 It also adds a resistivity measurement analysis module that converts measured data into a suitable soil model.